Treatment for Schizophrenia in Dubai

 This type is a chronic stage in the development of schizophrenia.
 It is the end stage of an auto-destructive brain process that happens on the neurobiological level and leads to permanent changes of the brai structure.
 On the psychological level, it’s characterized by the “negative” symptoms combined with severe intellectual and emotional impairment and progressing invalidism.

-To achieve the best results in the treatment for schizophrenia is to provide the proper care to the patient.
+To achieve the best results in the treatment for schizophrenia is the proper care to the patient.
 This implies early recognition and treatment at the earliest stage of the disorder.
-The therapy og choice for schizophrenia is always treatment with medication.
+The therapy of choice for schizophrenia is always treatment with medication.

 Prophylaxis includes training of the primary health care personnel, allowing the recognition of the early signs of schizophrenia.
 The other measure is providing public education to decrease stigma and discrimination against people with mental health disorders.